semaki2000/PyTeRor/README.md

         - Only use ast.unparse() for the clones. keep original file as much as possible, just remove lines with clones and replace with ast.unparse() output

 - Find out what to do with clones between files (probably best to ignore).

+POTENTIAL BUGS

+- When keeping names after they appear on the left side of an assign statement, we don't check whether the assign statement is reached.
+Preferably, we should only keep names if the assign statement is always executed (not inside an if, loop, etc.)